-Prison Education takes place at Taft Correctional Institution (private prison) and Taft Modified correctional Facility (state prison).
-Primary a Business pathway for prisons.
-Around 275 students a semester out of a prison population of 4000.
-Hope to have 1 full-time faculty member moving forward.
+Prison Education takes place at Taft Correctional Institution (private prison) and Taft Modified Community Correctional Facility (state prison).
+The primary CTE pathway for prison education is Business with approximately 275 students enrolled each semester out of a prison population of 4000.

-A partnership (contract) has been established with Westec (Westside Energy Services Training & Education Center) for training in Industrial Safety.
-Better retention and completion utilizing Westec.
+A partnership (contract) has been established with Westec (Westside Energy Services Training & Education Center) for training in Occupational Safety and Health to increase retention and completion among students utilizing Westec to receive short-term certificates.

-Funding has been used for salaries and supplies including a career development counselor tasked with tracking and posting internship opportunities.
-Faculty provides work-experience classes which offer credit.
-In addition, students receive counseling on job search and there are career exploration tests offered to help students determine their career interests.
-Employment preparation workshops for CTE students: resume writing, employment application completion, cover letter, mock interview training, etc.).
-Workforce development assistance for businesses and industry professionals seeking employees/interns.
+Funding has been used for salaries and supplies including a career development counselor tasked with tracking and posting internship opportunities and offering work-experience classes for credit.
+In addition, students receive counseling on how to perform a job search.
+In addition, students take career exploration tests, which are offered to help students determine their career interests.
+Employment preparation workshops for CTE students include resume writing, employment application completion, cover letter, mock interview training, etc.).
+Workforce development assistance for businesses and industry professionals seeking employees/interns through Jobspeaker software is upcoming.